neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Best Years of Our Lives.md

 ---

 # The Best Years of Our Lives (1946)

-Three World War II veterans, two of them traumatized or disabled, return home to the American midwest to discover that they and their families have been irreparably changed.
+​​Three World War II veterans, two of them traumatized or disabled, return home to the American midwest to discover that they and their families have been irreparably changed.

+**8.1** on [object Object]